For England. I’ve tried to type the proper words but could not.

 My mama’s old stationary box houses my embroidery thread.
 You may or may not remember how beautiful stationary used to be when it came in such a box; back when writing to friends and family was the least costly way to stay in touch.
 Stationary boxes were often given to my mom for Christmas and birthdays, and even though this one is tattered, the box behind the wrapping is still sweet.
-My mama stored her embroidery thread here too.
+She stored her embroidery thread here too.
 I knew when I came across the box, I’d continue to use it for the same sweet purpose.

 I’ve been working on some embroidery for the Etsy shop opening in June, and dividing my time between working on projects for the shop and a little knitting.